 Smack dab in the heart of Brescia, you’ll find the luxurious five-star Hotel Vittoria.
-Only steps away from historic local attractions like Duomo Nuovo Cathedral and Museum of Santa Giulia, this Art Nouveau styled hotel features an elegant marble columned lobby and Murano-glass chandeliers.
-Room perks include coffee and tea, a mini bar, flat screen TVs with an extensive channel selection, and complimentary robes and slippers.
+Only steps away from historic local attractions like Duomo Nuovo Cathedral and Museum of Santa Giulia, this Art Nouveau-styled hotel features an elegant marble columned lobby and Murano-glass chandeliers.
+Room perks include coffee and tea, a minibar, flat-screen TVs with an extensive channel selection, and complimentary robes and slippers.
 Some rooms even have deep soaker bathtubs and terraces with spectacular views over Brescia.
 The onsite restaurant serves up Italian and international cuisine and alternatively, you can take your meal on your terrace and order from room service.
-You can even enjoy sample a fine local wine at their piano bar.
+You can even enjoy sampling a fine local wine at their piano bar.
 Airport shuttles are also available – just call in advance to make arrangements or speak to the concierge.
 Expect prices to start from €75 per night during peak season.

 Location: Via X Giornate 20, 25121